 Students say the support of the Rasmussen community is one of the College's best assets.
 Faculty and administration are accessible and eager to help.
 Students encourage each other through a spirit of giving and sharing that makes Rasmussen much more than just a quality education.
 Our focus is on you, the student, from your first call to the Admissions Office, to your success 15 years from now.
-Upon graduation, you'll become a member of our Alumni Association, which offers ongoing career placement and networking opportunities with other Rasmussen alumni.
+Upon graduation, you'll receive ongoing career placement assistance and networking opportunities.